How To Calculate Pregnancy Weeks And Months Accurately?

 How Do Doctors Date Pregnancy Weeks?

-The doctors and midwives use a standard set of three methods to count pregnancy weeks – based on LMP, using ultrasound, and through physical examination.
-Though the actual timing of delivery cannot be known, the three-step process helps you predict the likely date of birth.
+Doctors and midwives use a standard set of three methods to count pregnancy weeks – based on LMP, using ultrasound, and through physical examination.
+Though the actual timing of labor and delivery cannot be known, the three-step process helps you predict the likely date of birth.

 1. Physical examination:

-You can know your pregnancy week by the size of the uterus.
+One can know one’s pregnancy weeks by the size of the uterus.
 Around 12 weeks, your medical practitioner can feel the uterus (fundus) above the pelvis.
 After 18 weeks, the distance (in cm) between the fundus and pubic bone will be the same as the number of weeks from the last menstrual period.
-In about 20 weeks, the fundus is at the umbilicus.
+In about 20 weeks, the fundus is at the umbilicusiXA small depression or opening on the belly that sepertaes the abdomen into quadrants. .
 This gives a rough idea about the pregnancy week.
-However, this is not always the right way to predict the gestational age due to factors such as twin pregnancy, obesity, uterine tumors, or the fundus being higher or lower (5).
+However, this is not always the right way to predict the gestational age due to factors such as twin pregnancy, obesity, uterine tumors, or the fundus being higher or lower (4).

+In addition to checking fetal heart rate, fetal size and fetal movements, ultrasound can also be used for determining the gestational age of a pregnancy.
 Ultrasound works even when you are not aware of the LMP or if your periods are irregular.
-It is based on a series of measurements of the gestational sac and the fetus.
+It is based on a series of measurements of the gestational sac and the fetusiXAn unborn offspring that develops and grows within the uterus. .

 Try our pregnancy due date calculator to know your due date.
-It gives you the estimated conception date and estimated due date along with the weeks of each trimester.
-It will also show your current pregnancy week, and many more weeks you have to reach a full-term pregnancy.
+It gives you the estimated conception date and estimated due date, along with the weeks of each trimester.
+It will also show your current pregnancy week, and how many more weeks you have to reach a full-term pregnancy.

 Pregnancy Due Date Calculator